Central Asia: Five Stans Express

 Travel insurance is compulsory on all our trips for those travelling internationally.
 We require that at a minimum you are covered for medical expenses including emergency repatriation.
 If you are travelling within your home country or region please confirm before travel that you are entitled to access the public medical system easily should an accident occur.
 We strongly recommend all travellers have a policy that also covers personal liability, cancellation, curtailment and loss of luggage or personal effects.
 For international trips, you will not be permitted to join the group until evidence of travel insurance and the insurance company's 24-hour emergency contact number has been sighted by your group leader or local representative.
 If you have credit card insurance your group leader or local representative will require details of the participating insurer/underwriter, the level of coverage, policy number, and emergency contact number rather than the bank's name and your credit card details.
 Please contact your bank for these details prior to arriving in-country.
 For travellers who reside within the European Union, Switzerland or USA the requirement to purchase travel insurance cannot be compulsory.
 However the purchase of travel insurance is still highly recommended, and travellers from these regions who decline travel insurance when travelling outside of their home region must sign a Travel Insurance Waiver Form at the Group Meeting, recognizing personal responsibility for emergency medical and repatriation costs should they arise.
 For assistance with travel insurance or other services, please visit the link below: https://www.intrepidtravel.com/booking-resources/our-services

 As you travel on a group trip you will be exposed to all the pleasures and maybe some of the frustrations of travelling in a group.
 Your fellow travellers will probably come from all corners of the world and likely a range of age groups too.
 We ask you to be understanding of the various needs and preferences of your group - patience with your fellow travellers is sometimes required for the benefit of everyone's travel experience.
 Remember too that you have responsibilities to the group.
 If you are requested to be at a place at a certain time, ensure that you don't keep the rest of the group waiting.
 We have found time and time again that the very best trips we operate are those where the dynamics within the group work well - this takes just a little effort on your part.
 Due to privacy reasons, we are unable to provide you with contact details and any personal information about your fellow travellers booked on your trip prior to departure.
-SOLO TRAVELLERS The beauty of our style of travel is that it caters to travellers who are travelling solo and who want to meet and share experiences with like-minded people.
-On our trips rooming is organised on a twin-share basis.
-We pair up solo travellers with another traveller of the same gender as per the gender marker on each of their passports.
-As a responsible tour operator, we strive to create a safe and inclusive environment for everyone.
-In the case that your gender identity differs from what is indicated on your passport, please contact us so that we can discuss rooming options with you.
-We also have an optional single supplement available on most trips for travellers who prefer to have their own room.
-Please note that this only applies to accommodation during the tour.
-Pre-trip and post-trip accommodation booked through us will be on a single room basis.
-On a small selection of itineraries some accommodations are booked on an open gender, multi-share basis (for example on a felucca in Egypt or an overnight train in Vietnam).
-In those instances it will clearly be stated in our Essential Trip Information prior to booking and travelling.
+SOLO TRAVELLERS On our trips, rooming is organised on a twin-share basis.
+We pair up solo travellers with another traveller of the same gender, as per the gender marker on each of their passports.
+We also offer an optional single supplement on most trips for travellers who prefer to have their own room.
+This only applies to accommodation during the tour.
+Pre-trip and post-trip accommodation booked through us will always be on a single-room basis.
+On a small selection of trips some accommodation will be open-gender and multishare, such as a felucca in Egypt or an overnight train in Vietnam.
+Please review the Accommodation section of the Essential Trip Information for details about your trip.
+LGBTQIA+ TRAVELLERS We strive to create a safe and inclusive environment for everyone.
+If your gender identity differs from what is indicated on your passport, please contact us so that we can discuss rooming options with you.

 ITINERARY CHANGES Our itineraries are updated regularly throughout the year based on customer feedback and to reflect the current situation in each destination.
 The information included in this Essential Trip Information may therefore differ from when you first booked your trip.
 It's important that you review this information prior to travel so that you have the latest updates.
 Due to weather, local conditions, transport schedules, public holidays, political unrest or other factors, further changes may be necessary to your itinerary once in-country.
 Your group leader or local representative will keep you up to date with any such changes once your trip is underway.
 OPTIONAL ACTIVITIES A selection of optional activities that have been popular with past travellers are listed in the day-to-day itinerary.
 This isn't an exhaustive list and should be used as a guide only for some of what might be available.
 Prices are approximate, are for entrance fees only, and don’t include transport to and from the sites or local guides unless indicated.
 All activities are subject to availability, and maybe on a join-in basis.
 It may not be possible to do all the activities listed in the time available at each destination, so some pre-planning for what you are most interested in is advised.
 When it's recommended that travellers pre-book these activities, look for a note in the Special Information section of the day-to-day itinerary.
 For most, they can either be organised independently on the day, or let your group leader or local representative know you are interested at the Welcome Meeting and they can assist.
 Where activities are considered medium or high risk, we work with operators whose safety and credentials we have sighted and assessed.
 Although it is possible that you may find the same activity cheaper with another operator on the ground, we cannot vouch for the safety or quality of that operator.
 Medium and high-risk activities not listed above have not been assessed by us and as such our staff and group leader or local representative are unable to assist you with organising these activities.
 Activities that contravene our Responsible Travel policies are also not listed.
 Please remember that the decision to partake in any activity not listed is at your own discretion and risk.